lavanya-v16/Space_Invaders/README.md

 and invade earth.
 You need to be the defender of earth and try your best to stop the turtles by attacking all of them.

+Future Scope:

+Levels can be introduced with difficulty level increasing.
+Score Board of all players playing game can be included with the help of SQL.